killergerbah/asbplayer/README.md

 4. [Configure](https://killergerbah.github.io/asbplayer/?view=settings) asbplayer to create cards via AnkiConnect using your deck and note type.
 5. Enhance a video using asbplayer and subtitle files.

-    - **For streaming video:** After installing the [Chrome extension](https://chromewebstore.google.com/detail/asbplayer-language-learni/hkledmpjpaehamkiehglnbelcpdflcab), drag-and-drop a subtitle file into the streaming video you want to mine.
+    - **For streaming video:** After installing the [browser extension](https://github.com/killergerbah/asbplayer/releases/latest), drag-and-drop a subtitle file into the streaming video you want to mine.
     - **For local files:** Drag-and-drop media/subtitle files into the [asbplayer website](https://killergerbah.github.io/asbplayer).

     You may have to [adjust the subtitle offset](#adjusting-subtitle-offset) to get the subtitles in sync.